1. Home

 Meals on Wheels (in French only)

 Meals on Wheels is a service that delivers healthy and nutritious meals at an affordable cost.
-The service is intended for seniors, people in convalescence, people with disabilities or loss of independance, pregnant women, new mothers and informal caregivers.
+The service is intended for seniors and people with disabilities.

 Housing